naomidewys/weather-app-project/README.md

   SheCodes Plus Final Project: Weather App
 </h1>
 <p>
-  This weather app was created for the final project of the <a href="https://www.shecodes.io/workshops" target="_blank">SheCodes Plus workshop</a>.
+  This weather app was created for the final project of the <a href="https://www.shecodes.io/workshops" target="_blank">SheCodes Plus workshop</a> and is hosted on <a href="https://weather-app-project-ndw.netlify.app/" target="_blank">Netlify</a>.
 </p>
 <h2>
   Description